-As of December 31, 2013, our outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$2.0 billion, of which \$408 million collateralized debt of CenterPoint Energy and is not reflected in our consolidated financial statements because of the contingent nature of the obligations.
-As of December 31, 2013, CenterPoint Energy held \$290 million of the collateralized bonds for future remarketing.
+As of December 31, 2014, our outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$2.5 billion, of which \$464 million is not reflected in our consolidated financial statements.
+Of the \$464 million, \$408 million collateralized debt of CenterPoint Energy and is not reflected because of the contingent nature of the obligations and \$56 million collateralized pollution control bonds that we hold for future remarketing.
+CenterPoint Energy held \$290 million of its collateralized debt for future remarketing.

 The lien of the general mortgage indenture is junior to that of the mortgage pursuant to which the first mortgage bonds are issued.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Approximately \$3.9 billion of additional general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2013.
+Approximately \$3.9 billion of additional general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2014.
 We have contractually agreed that we will not issue additional first mortgage bonds, subject to certain exceptions.

-At December 31, 2013, our subsidiaries had the following aggregate principal amount of transition and system restoration bonds outstanding.
+At December 31, 2014, our subsidiaries had the following aggregate principal amount of transition and system restoration bonds outstanding.
 Amounts are expressed in millions.